Joan Feynman: Career

 Later in her career, Feynman studied climate change.
 She was particularly interested in transient solar events and solar cycle variations.
 She studied the influence of the sun on patterns of wintertime climate anomalies known as the Arctic oscillation or North Annular Mode (NAM).
 Together with her colleague and husband Alexander Ruzmaikin, she found that during periods of lower solar activity, the NAM index is systematically lower.
 Such periods of low solar activity coincide with cooling periods for certain parts of the world, for example, in Europe during the Little Ice Age.
 Feynman and her colleagues also discovered a link between solar variability and climate change in ancient water levels of the Nile River.
 During periods of high solar activity, conditions around the Nile were found to be drier, and when solar activity was low, conditions were wetter.

 In 1974, Feynman became the first woman to be elected as an officer of the American Geophysical Union (AGU).
 She organized an AGU committee charged with advancing the fair treatment of women within the geophysics community.
 Feynman was a long-standing member of the International Astronomical Union.
 She was a member of a number of the IAU's subdivisions, including Division E Sun and Heliosphere, Division G Stars and Stellar Physics, and Division E Commission 49 Interplanetary Plasma & Heliosphere.

 Feynman retired from the Jet Propulsion Laboratory as a senior scientist in 2003.
 However, she continued to work, publishing in 2009 on the influence of solar activity on the climate of the first millennium.

-During her career, Feynman was an author or co-author of more than 100 scientific publications.
-She also edited three scientific books.
+During her career, Feynman was an author or co-author of more than 100 scientific publications and edited three scientific books.
+She continued to publish until 2017.
+She asked, “How could I retire when the sun is doing such crazy things?”